 Non-Approved Bats List

-BSF Technical Officer Chris Moon issued the statement below in April 2014 to clarify the policy that the Federation now follows with regard to which bats are legal for BSF play:
+BSF Technical Officer Chris Moon has issued the statement below to clarify the policy that the Federation now follows with regard to which bats are legal for BSF play:

 "In 2013 the ASA introduced a new certification mark for slowpitch bats.
 However, this does not mean that the previous marks from 2000 or 2004 are obsolete (all three marks are shown on the right).